yusafav/emr-doc/website/docs/observations.md

 # slug: /
 ---

-These are the observations about the patient added by the doctor in the examination section after submitting the examinations fields.
+Observation screen allows to admin to configure the observation form used by the doctor to record the health details after examining the patient.

 ## Listing